Financial-Times/dotcom-page-kit/packages/anvil-plugin-css/readme.md

 ## Scope

-This plugin adds a [rule] to the Webpcak configuration to handle `.css` files.
+This plugin adds a [rule] to the Webpack configuration to handle `.css` files.
 It uses the [css-loader] and [mini-css-extract-plugin] modules to interpret `@import` rules and generate stylesheets.
 Several [hooks](#extending) are provided in order to access and modify the configuration.

 [rule]: https://webpack.js.org/configuration/module/#rule
 [css-loader]: https://github.com/webpack-contrib/css-loader